-In 2014 I was asked to enter an Italian Cooking Competition by the folks at Tuscany Now to create and submit an Italian recipe that had authenticity and creativity for their second annual Italian Cook-Off.
+In 2014 I was invited to an Italian Cooking Competition by Tuscany Now to create and submit an Italian recipe that had authenticity and creativity for their second annual Italian Cook-Off.
 This recipe (since it is so special to my family both here in the States and in Italy) was my top choice of all my recipes to enter into the contest.

-It was an honor to be selected among the 100’s of 1,000’s of food blogs around the world, and you can find my recipe featured on their website here –> Tuscany Now
+It was an honor to be selected among the 1,000’s of global food blogs.
+Grazie mille!

 Finally, add the chopped Italian parsley to give the sauce a lovely green accent and additional flavor!